xifeiwu/lib-net/socks/README.md

 ## Some principle

-1. Function imported from external(not under this dir) should be reexport from file `./external.ts`
+1. Function imported from external(not under current dir) should be re-export from file `./external.ts`, so we can clearly known which functions are from third-party, and copy them to current project when we want to export socks as a seperate project.
-2. Type should seperate from logic
+2. Type should seperate from logic to clarify whether it belongs to logic or type.